About the subject

-Competition Law Overview is a one-day seminar designed to provide a general understanding of the competition law regime set out in the Competition and Consumer Act 2010 (Cth), with particular emphasis on the provisions in Part IV of the Act.
-In 2017 the Overview will also include an examination of the key recommendations of the Competition Policy Review (the Harper Review).
+Competition Law Overview is a two half-day seminar designed to provide a general understanding of the competition law regime set out in the Competition and Consumer Act 2010 (Cth), with particular emphasis on the provisions in Part IV of the Act.

 Principal topics include: